allegroai/clearml-docs/docs/clearml_data/clearml_data_cli.md

 </div>

-:::tip Task ID
+:::info
-* clearml-data works in a stateful mode so once a new dataset is created, the following commands do not require the `--id` flag.
+clearml-data works in a stateful mode so once a new dataset is created, the following commands do not require the `--id` flag.
-* To locate a task ID, go to the task's info panel in the [WebApp](../webapp/webapp_overview.md).
-In the top of the panel, to the right of the task name, click `ID` and the task ID appears
 :::

 <br/>